-This pathway has been designed to ensure pupils have GCSE qualifications in English, Maths and Science and in addition, the other qualifications allow pupils to learn in a practical way about specific job areas including ICT and Business.
+This pathway has been designed to ensure pupils have GCSE qualifications in English, Maths and Science and in addition, the other qualifications allow pupils to learn in a practical way about specific job areas.
 Pupils will also learn, practice, and develop skills that are relative to the workplace, and these can be further developed in the weekly work experience placement.